-How Much Does It Cost to Fit a Bath?
+How Much to Install a Bath?

 The average cost of installing a bath ranges from £290 to £4,650.
 The overall cost of fitting a bath will depend on the type of bath you choose, the bathtub's size, ease of access and the number of tradespeople required for the job.